joditay/SC1015-Intro-to-DSAI/README.md

     a.
 Import PyTorch library and select major numeric attributes

     b.
-Train a multilayer perceptron model by numeric attributes that are highly related to attrition
+Build a multilayer perceptron model for multi-label classification

 ### Conclusion
 -